All Episodes

 It failed spectacularly, but they never told you the truth about that either.

-All throughout the election, I mean, he got one revelation after another about wick from WikiLeaks about collusion between the press and Hillary Clinton's campaign, and nobody seems to care.
+All throughout the election, I mean, you got one revelation after another from WikiLeaks about collusion between the press and Hillary Clinton's campaign, and nobody seems to care or pay attention to it.

-Well, we did their job there too.
+Well, we did their job there, too.

 Now you've got probably the biggest scandal in modern history unfolding before your eyes, and they're ignoring that also.

-They're now proven wrong that Donald Trump was right about, okay, maybe he could have used the word surveillance instead of wiretapping.
+That now proven wrong that Donald Trump was right about, okay, maybe he could have used the word surveillance instead of wiretapping.

-If we're going to get into word parsing, semantics, and superfluous arguments.
+If we're going to get into word parsing, semantics, and superfluous arguments, okay, we can argue he should have used a different word.

 Oh, God forbid he used the wrong word.